JamieWCGraham/MullerPipelines/READMEMartinezTrujillo.md

         </li>
       </ul>
   <br/>
   <li>   The following is a diagram of the structure of this code.
-In order for the loading to run successfully, please place the appropriate files in each folder as designated below in the blue circles.
 We have provided a simple example of a set of Martinez-Trujillo data filenames to be loaded.
 For this example,  </li>
           <br/>
   <ul>
         <li>